Patika-Todeb-Java-Spring-Bootcamp/patika-todeb-javaspringbootcamp-teorik-odevler-gulbalasalamov/README.md

 - [HW5] (To be added)
 - [HW6] (To be added)

-Note: Answers to questions are in Turkish, only.
+Note: Answers to questions are in Turkish only, as requested by Bootcamp instructor.